 - The Sabarmati is the name given to the combined streams the Sabar and Hathmati.

-- The basin is bounded by Aravalli hills on the north and north-east, by Rann of Kutch on the west and by Gulf of Khambhat on the south.
+- The basin is bounded by Aravalli hills on the north and north-east, by Rann of Kutch on the west, and by the Gulf of Khambhat on the south.

 - The basin is roughly triangular in shape with the Sabarmati River as the base and the source of the Vatrak River as the apex point.

-- Rainfall varies from a meager few mm in Saurastra to over 1000 mm in southern part.
+- Rainfall varies from a meager few mm in Saurashtra to over 1000 mm in the southern part.